 - Prism Adaptation Therapy has been shown to be effective very quickly

 Field cuts tend to be a bit easier and are discussed here.
-Neglect and fieldd cuts are common consequences to stroke and confusion about just what the patient is experiencing can make treatment difficult.
-I hope the helps!!!
+Neglect and field cuts are common consequences to stroke and confusion about just what the patient is experiencing can make treatment difficult.
+I hope this helps!!!